All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Frequently Asked Questions

 CJC-1295 has Phase I/II clinical data demonstrating that it effectively raises GH and IGF-1 levels with a favorable safety profile.
-It has not completed Phase III trials or received FDA approval.
+It hasn't completed Phase III trials or received FDA approval.
 The clinical evidence supports its pharmacological activity, while broader GH research supports the downstream benefits of that activity.

 How does CJC-1295 research compare to sermorelin research?